sarasharif/CultureMap/README.md

 **Objective:** Streamline the site.
 UX flow should be OBVIOUS.

-- [ ] Get your splash page image to actually work on Heroku
+- [x] Get your splash page image to actually work on Heroku
 - [ ] Fix that hideous navbar
 - [ ] Get feedback on my UI from others
 - [ ] Refactor HTML classes & CSS rules
-- [ ] Add modals to signup/signin form, transitions, and other styling flourishes.
+- [ ] Add transitions, and other styling flourishes.

 ### Bonus: Favorites

 **Objective:** Previously guessed sites can be favorited and accessed by the user.

 - [ ] create `Favorites` model and join table
-- build out API, Flux loop, and components for:
+- [ ] build out API, Flux loop, and components for:
   - [ ] fetching status for sites
   - [ ] adding status to sites
 - [ ] Style new elements
 - [ ] Category Index.
 Ha.